International Commission on Radiological Protection: 21st century

 In the 21st century, the latest overall recommendations on an international system of radiological protection appeared.
 ICRP Publication 103 (2007), after two phases of international public consultation, has resulted in more continuity than change.
 Some recommendations remain because they work and are clear, others have been updated because understanding has evolved, some items have been added because there has been a void, and some concepts are better explained because more guidance is needed.

 Radiation quantities

 In collaboration with the ICRU, the commission has assisted in defining the use of many of the dose quantities in the accompanying diagram.

 The table below shows the number of different units for various quantities and is indicative of changes of thinking in world metrology, especially the movement from cgs to SI units.

 Although the United States Nuclear Regulatory Commission permits the use of the units curie, rad, and rem alongside SI units, the European Union European units of measurement directives required that their use for "public health ... purposes" be phased out by 31 December 1985.

 Awards

-ICRP issues two awards the Bo Lindell Medal which is awarded annually and the Gold Medal for Radiation Protection which is issued every four years since 1962.
+ICRP issues two awards the Bo Lindell Medal which is awarded annually and the Gold Medal for Radiation Protection which is issued by IRPA every four years since 1962.